ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Extreme Cold Warning issued January 26 at 12:13AM CST until January 27 at 10:00AM CST by NWS Paducah KY</h2>
+   <h2>Extreme Cold Warning issued January 26 at 7:13AM CST until January 27 at 10:00AM CST by NWS Paducah KY</h2>
    <div style="font-size:120%">* WHAT...Dangerously cold wind chills as low as 10 to 19 below zero
       are expected.

-      * WHERE...all of of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.
+      * WHERE...Portions of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.

       * WHEN...Until 10 AM CST /11 AM EST/ Tuesday.